1601-mma2013/SLEEPING-POD/README.md

 ### c.
 Stakeholder Interviews (internal / external)
 Understand product vision and constraints
 1. product{project} vision
-   •	To improve productivity among student
+   •	To provide a university with a mechanism to increase the personal well-being productivity and relaxation for all stakeholder

 2. risk
    •Someone might  vandalise